Bendahara: Modern-day usage

-In modern Malaysia, it is typical to render the equivalent position as the Menteri Besar, a title used in states that retain state monarchies.
-Though a bendahara's duties are similar to that of a head of government, the two terms are not interchangeable.
-One clear difference is the amount of power held by the two positions.
+In modern Malaysia, it is typical to refer to the equivalent position as menteri besar, a title used in states that retain state monarchies.
+Though a bendahara's duties are similar to those of a head of government, the two terms are not interchangeable.
+One clear difference is in the amount of political power.
 In ancient times, the bendahara was typically the highest-ranking official after the sultan but the sultan retained ultimate authority.
 The sultan was not answerable to the bendahara.